 (5) If a company makes default in complying with subsection (4) the company and every officer of the company or liquidator who is in default shall be liable to a fine not exceeding $2 for each copy in respect of which default is made.

-(6) In this section the expression “company” means a company liable to be wound up under this Act, and the expression “arrangement” includes a reorganisation of the share capital of the company by the consolidation of shares of different classes or by the division of shares into shares of different classes or by both those methods.
+(6) In this section the expression company means a company liable to be wound up under this Act, and the expression arrangement includes a reorganisation of the share capital of the company by the consolidation of shares of different classes or by the division of shares into shares of different classes or by both those methods.

 [Section 158 amended by No. 113 of 1965 s.
 8(1).]